 Overview: While the percentage of US workers that are unionized has been declining for years, the importance unions play for those they represent continues to be high.
 The management of labor relations is an important area of concern in the workplace.
 Both employers and employees covered by the National Labor Relations Act (NLRA) have rights and obligations regarding the unionization of employees.
 Some key concepts for employers include collective bargaining, lockout, strikes, unfair labor practice, protected concerted activity, right to work, and good faith bargaining - but there are many more!

 Non-union employers should NOT be complacent that the NLRA or the NLRB don't apply to them.
-The NLRB has recently ruled in several broad areas, notably social media and employment-at-will disclaimers, which affect all workplaces, union and non-union alike.
+The NLRB has recently ruled in several broad areas, notably work rules, social media and joint employers, which affect all workplaces, union and non-union alike.

 Author: Melissa Boyce, JD, Legal Editor

 President Trump has said he will name Eugene Scalia, son of the former Supreme Court Justice Antonin Scalia, as his next Secretary of Labor.
 The nomination is likely to spark a confirmation battle in the Senate.